 Our new paper on the efficacy of 3D printed operative temperature models (OTMs) was just published in the Journal of Thermal Biology!
 We found that 3D OTMs perform very well compared to traditional OTMs, and offer other advantages such as reproducibility.
 Check out the link to read the paper, and visit the website for this project to learn more and to download 3D models.

 The lab just returned from an excellent Society of Integrative and Comparative Biology (SICB) meeting in Seattle, Washington!
 Kelly, Elizabeth, and Leah all presented their research to interested audiences.
 Perhaps the best part of attending these meetings are the opportunities to catch up with friends and colleagues and meet new friends and colleagues.
 SICB is a fantastic meeting and very affordable to students, so I hope to see many folks at the meeting next year.

-Our new paper on the correlated evolution between pre- and postcopulatory sexual selection in snakes and lizards was just published in the journal Ecology and Evolution.
-Check out the link below to read the article.
+Our new paper on how the evolution of the relationship between hormones and gene expression can impact the evolution of sexual dichromatism was just published in the Journal of Heredity!
+Congratulations to first author Chris Robinson for this remarkably integrative research.
+Check out the link to read the paper.